People often ask why we keep returning to India.

 Every trip to India teaches us something new about ourselves and the world around.
 It doesn’t just nudge you out, but expands your comfort zone.
 And for us, if there’s one thing to love about travel, this is it and this is exactly what India has to offer.

-Maybe seeing the Taj Mahal is on your bucket list, maybe you’ve heard great things about furthering your practice in the yoga capital of the world — whatever adventures it may be, I hope this guide will equip you with enough confidence to venture out and experience these for yourself.
+Maybe seeing the Taj Mahal is on your bucket list, maybe you’ve heard great things about furthering your practice in the yoga capital of the world — whatever adventures it may be, I hope this guide will equip you with enough confidence to venture out and chase these experiences for yourself.

 Fun things to know before your first trip to India

 India is HUGE.
-To be exact, it is 4591 times bigger than Singapore, 8.7 times bigger than Japan takes up about 7% of Asia.
+To be exact, it is 4591 times bigger than Singapore, 8.7 times bigger than Japan and takes up about 7% of Asia.

 Fun facts aside, even the locals say visiting another city in India is almost like visiting a whole new country.
 The landscape changes, the architecture changes, but the biggest most interesting difference is the people who call the city home.